 Google takes a step further.
-Researchers at Google with the help of artificial intelligence introduces convolutional network that can not only add color to black and white videos but also can constrain those colors to particular objects, people, and pets in a given frame, like a child coloring within the lines of a flip book.
+Researchers at Google, with the help of artificial intelligence introduce convolutional network that can not only add color to black and white videos but also can constrain those colors to particular objects, people, and pets in a given frame, like a child coloring within the lines of a flip book.

 It has always been a problem for users to track objects in a video via computer vision.
 Visually tracking objects is challenging because it requires large, labeled tracking datasets for training, which are impractical to annotate at scale.
 And so Google makes use of a convolutional network that can put a color frame to the gray-scale videos.